What is Gut Health?

 What is our gut?

 This sounds like a funny question, but it’s something I always like to clarify before I go into further detail about gut health.
 The gut is one of the largest organs in the body.
 It’s a whopping 9 meters long which is at least 4 times the length of the tallest person you know!
 The gut is a muscular tube, albeit a very fancy one with fancy things attached.
 It is comprised of the mouth, food pipe (oesophagus), stomach, small intestine, large intestine, rectum and anus.
-Due to the length of it, it’s no surprise that it’s one of the most metabolically active tissues or put it another way, one of the busiest bits of our body.
+Due to the length of it, it’s no surprise that it’s one of the most metabolically active tissues or to put it another way, one of the busiest parts of our body.

 How does the gut impact our health?

-It has lots of important roles and it needs to be at it’s healthiest to complete them.
+It has lots of important roles and it needs to be at it’s healthiest to complete them:

 - It turns our food and drinks into nutrients through a process called digestion.
 These nutrients can then be absorbed into the body and used for energy, growth and repair.
 Ultimately, keeping us alive, and allowing us to live a full life.

 - It provides a physical barrier to the bad stuff in our environment that can make us sick.
 So, it physically gets between us and some of our body’s enemies.
 What’s more, it has the largest number of immune cells.
 Immune cells are the soldiers of our immune system that help fight the baddies should they manage to make it into our gut.

 - It’s in regular communication with the nerves in the body which helps the gut communicate with the brain, this is known as the Gut-Brain Axis.
 This communication is supported by the gut microbiome, but more on that later.